-Here are what you need to know about massages in Vietnam:
+Here is what you need to know about massages in Vietnam

 Massage therapy has existed in Vietnam for centuries.
 In the early days, massage establishments were considered shady businesses where men would go to commit adultery or to simply get away from their wives.
 In fact, it was considered shameful to be recognized while coming out of such an establishment.
 Not so much the case anymore, so feel free to enjoy good massages here as much you’d like!

 Vietnamese massage is influenced mostly from Chinese methods of therapy but has evolved to be unique in that it really focuses on kneading and working out the knots in the muscles.
 By contrast, Thai massages use a lot of muscle movement, stretching, and moving limbs.
 To add more confusion to the mix, a foot massage isn’t necessarily just a foot massage!
 Most places will add-in a body massage to some degree.
 And does reflexology really work?
 It depends on whom you ask!
 But the many foot massage parlours claim it does and can do wonders for your body simply by invigorating pressure points on your feet.
 Some parlours will also use hot stones strategically placed at points on your body to stimulate and warm the muscles in the area.
 Again, does this work?
 Maybe, but the point is that it feels good. 🙂 So how do you know which massage parlour or spa is right for you?
 Here’s how…